QUTlib/rest-rmr/README.md

 URI patterns may include named parameters:

 * `'/hello/:name'` matches `'/hello/foo'` and `'/hello/bar'`
-* Parameter “name” is 'foo' or 'bar'
+* Parameter “name” is set to 'foo' or 'bar'

 A trailing slash can be made optional by appending a question-mark:
 * `'/hello/?'` matches `'/hello'` and `'/hello/'`